LAMisanoob/LAMs-Tutorials/README.md

 Vitualisation; create a virtual computer, on a computer, using software.

 Many benefits:
-- Don't f up a computer everytime you screw with something important.
+- Don't f up your computer if you screw something up.
 - Standardisation of "hardware" if working in a team.
 - Snapshots of current state, mistake can be reversable.